kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0375 Navigation of foreign civil aircraft within the united states.md

 \(1\) Between two or more points in the United States;

-\(2\) Between a point in the United States named in the carrier's section 41301 permit or exemption, and a point outside the United States not so named, when authorized in accordance with the provisions of part 216 of this chapter to carry blind sector traffic to or from such unnamed foreign point; and
+\(2\) Between a point in the United States named in the carrier's section 41301 permit or exemption, and a point outside the United States not so named, when authorized in accordance with the provisions of [[Volume 4/A Economic regulations/0216 Commingling of blind sector traffic by foreign air carriers.md|part 216 of this chapter]] to carry blind sector traffic to or from such unnamed foreign point; and

 \(3\) Between a point in the United States and a point outside thereof when the carrier lands at the United States point for non-traffic purposes in exercise of the privilege granted under the International Air Services Transit Agreement.